Epic of Koroghlu: Uzbek tradition

-In Uzbek bakhshi tradition ("bakhshi" is a narrator of dastans or epic, usually, playing his dumbira, two-string musical instrument), the history and interpretation of Köroğlu's name are different from Turkish one.
+In the Uzbek bakhshi tradition ("bakhshi" is a narrator of dastans or epic, usually, playing his dumbira, two-string musical instrument), the history and interpretation of Köroğlu's name are different from the Turkish one.
 "Go‘ro‘g‘li" in Uzbek just like in Turkmen means "the son of grave".
 As it is told, Gorogli's mother dies while being in the last months of pregnancy.
 However, people bury her with Gorogli inside.
-After some time a local shepherd notices the number of sheep is decreasing.
-He spies after his sheep and finds a small boy, at the age of 3-4 eating one of sheep.
-When he tries catch the boy, he escapes and hides in a grave.
+After some time, a local shepherd notices the number of sheep is decreasing.
+He spies after his sheep and finds a small boy, at the age of 3-4 eating one of the sheep.
+When he tries to catch the boy, he escapes and hides in a grave.
 As the story narrates later he will fight against giants and kill them.
 It is said Gorogli had a horse called "G`irot".
 The capital of Gorogli's state was in legendary Chambil.